Gowtham-app-developer/Kotlin-Interview-Questions/Basics.md

 ## Set

 - Set Stores a List of unique Elements
-- Set is Immutable, Fixed Size, Read Only
+- Set is Immutable, Fixed Size & Read Only.

 __Example [Using setOf]__